DeriOne-Protocol/derione-v1/README.md

 # What This Contract Does

-In this first version, I keep a function minimal.
-You can get the best ETH put option price from Hegic V888 and Opyn V1 by calling a single function.
+In this version, you can get the best ETH call option price from Charm, Hegic V888 and Opyn V2.
+We will add more protocols, types and assets over time.

 _The logical extension of this aggregator would be expanding to other derivatives like swaps, futures and forwards._